gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 The internal design of Encryption Engines and their capability is out of the scope of the current document.

-## Encrypted Data Chunk handling
+## Encrypted Data Chunk Handling

-With reference to the State Diagram as shown in {{sctp-encryption-state-diagram}}, the handling of Control Chunks, Data Chunks and Encrypted chunks follows the rules defined belows:
+With reference to the State Diagram as shown in {{sctp-encryption-state-diagram}}, the handling of Control Chunks, Data Chunks and Encrypted chunks follows the rules defined below:

 - When the Association is in states CLOSED, COOKIE-WAIT, COOKIE-ECHOED and CRYPT PENDING, any Control Chunk is sent plain.
 No DATA chunks shall be sent in these states and DATA